cryptpad/documentation/admin_guide/installation.rst

 Support
 ~~~~~~~

-..
-XXX DB: rewrite:
-..    mention of org plans as reference is weird
-..    link instance pricing page on .org when it is ready

-The development team is available to provide paid support contracts (see our `organizational plans <https://cryptpad.fr/accounts/#org>`__ for an idea of our pricing), otherwise, requests for assistance can be directed to the community.
+The development team is available to provide paid support contracts (see our `pricing page <https://cryptpad.org/pricing/>`__), otherwise, requests for assistance can be directed to the community.

 We recommend you to go over our `forum <https://forum.cryptpad.org>`_ and or `admins Matrix channel <https://matrix.to/#/#cryptpad-admins:matrix.xwiki.com>`_.